yazz/VisualJS/README.md

 Yazz may be for you if you can answer 'yes' to the following:

 1. You want a simple way to build a database and share it with others
-2. The Postgres database and SQL is a good match for your problem domain
+2. You use Postgres 9+ or oracle 11g+ as a database